William-Yeh/docker-enabled-vagrant/README.md

 ## Purpose

 Some Linux distributions don't have a pre-installed [Docker](http://www.docker.com) engine.
-Public Vagrant boxes (e.g., those in [Vagrant Cloud](https://vagrantcloud.com/) and [Vagrantbox.es](http://www.vagrantbox.es/)) also lack quality support for Docker.
+Public Vagrant boxes (e.g., those in [Atlas](https://atlas.hashicorp.com/boxes/search) and [Vagrantbox.es](http://www.vagrantbox.es/)) also lack quality support for Docker.
 So I build these Vagrant boxes to aid my Docker development.

 I also install some handy tools for Docker.